 It outlines the City's key achievements since the adoption of Sustainable Sydney 2030 in 2008.
-It updates the Connecting Our City transport strategy released in 2012.
+It recognises the City's advocacy role in securing NSW Government commitment to Metro and Light Rail.
 Building on these achievements, it identifies additional strategies and actions the City of Sydney can adopt and implement, to continue progress towards the vision.
 It also includes advocacy actions for the City to collaborate with and influence the NSW Government.
-Many of these are fully consistent with existing NSW Government policy positions.
+Many of these are fully consistent with existing NSW Government policy positions, or translate the policy principles into specific projects.

-It is crucial that the City reviews and updates its previous 2012 transport strategy to account for the significant progress it has made since then and to enable effective collaboration with NSW Government agencies and other key stakeholders.
+It updates the Connecting the City transport strategy released in 2012.
+It is crucial that the City reviews and updates its transport strategy to account for the significant progress it has made since then and to enable effective collaboration with NSW Government agencies and other key stakeholders.